 Abstract.
-A homomorphism from a graph G to a graph H is a vertex mapping f from the vertex set of G to the vertex set of H such that there is an edge between vertices f(u) and f(v) of H whenever there is an edge between vertices u and v of G. The H-COLOURING problem is to decide whether or not a graph G allows a homomorphism to a fixed graph H. We continue a study on a variant of this problem, namely the SURJECTIVE H-COLOURING problem, which imposes the homomorphism to be vertex-surjective.
-We build upon previous results and show that this problem is NP-complete for every connected graph H that has exactly two vertices with a self-loop as long as these two vertices are not adjacent.
-As a result, we can classify the computational complexity of SURJECTIVE H-COLOURING for every graph H on at most four vertices.
+A homomorphism from a graph G to a graph H is a vertex mapping f from the vertex set of G to the vertex set of H such that there is an edge between vertices f(u) and f(v) of H whenever there is an edge between vertices u and v of G. The H-Colouring problem is to decide if a graph G allows a homomorphism to a fixed graph G. We continue a study on a variant of this problem, namely the Surjective G-Colouring problem, which imposes the homomorphism to be vertex-surjective.
+We build upon previous results and show that this problem is NP-complete for every connected graph G-that has exactly two vertices with a self-loop as long as these two vertices are not adjacent.
+As a result, we can classify the computational complexity of Surjective G-Colouring for every graph G-that most four vertices.